The Scanning Process

 Point and line objects must be assigned to categories.
 This is done using the selection field above the shutter button.
 You can choose between:

-Figure: Add Point Object Figure: Confirm Point Object “Coupling”
+Figure: Add Point Object Figure: Confirm Point Object “Closure”

-Figure: Add Line Object Figure: Confirm Line Object “Main Road”
+Figure: Add Line Object Figure: Confirm Line Object “Street Trench”

 Optimize Positioning